MikeGawi/ePiframe_plugin/docs/SETUP.md

 	|```idlabel```|photo ID label name|
 	|```creationlabel```|photo creation time label name|
 	|```sourcelabel```|photo source label name|
-* **Returns:** photo final path + filename, best if it would contain an extension
+* **Returns:** photo final path + filename, best if it contains an extension
 * **Current functionality of ePiframe:** downloading selected photo from Google Photos and/or copying from local storage

 This method is optional and if not overriden, the standard copy from photo id (as a source location) to filename method will be used, extension will be added automatically.
-Alos, it will be executed only if the photo that has been picked up is from the source collected in ```add_photo_source``` method and identified by ```self.SOURCE``` value.
+Also, it will be executed only if the photo that has been picked up is from the source collected in ```add_photo_source``` method and identified by ```self.SOURCE``` value.

-ePiframe works only on the list of photos information not on files as it would be resources consuming.
+ePiframe works only on the list of photos information not on files as it would be consuming for resources.
 The only file that it works on is the one that is processed and displayed on frame.
 This method is used to download or get the file that has been picked from the list by ePiframe.
 If the source is for example a hosting site then it needs a method to download it, authenticate, pass key, etc. and should do that with ID that is passed in the Pandas row.

 Examples: